 1 small apple or pear, finely diced or grated

 - Place the sliced fruit on approximately one quarter of the tortilla.
 Sprinkle half of the cheese on top of the fruit.

 - Fold the entire tortilla in half, over the top of the filled quarter, so that you now have a semi- circle that is only half filled.
 Press lightly down.

 - Spread the remaining apple on top of the side of the tortilla that is already filled so you still have a completely empty quarter.
 Sprinkle the remaining cheese on top of the apple.

 - Carefully, fold the empty quarter over the top of the apple to cover it and you should end up with a chunky quarter-sized quesadilla that is more or less ¼ of the size you began with.*

 - Wrap in cling film and store in the fridge until you are ready to eat.
-To reheat, simply remove the cling film and heat under a grill or in the microwave until the cheese has melted.
+Remove the cling film and heat under a grill, in a dry frying pan or in the microwave until the cheese has melted.